spacetelescope/drizzlepac/doc/source/singlevisit.rst

   * a point-source catalog for the total product
   * a segmentation-based catalog for the total product

+The function ``haputils.poller_utils.interpret_obset_input`` serves as the sole interface for interpreting either the input **poller** file which contains exposure information for a visit or a file which contains dataset names, one per line.
-The function ``haputils.poller_utils.interpret_obset_input`` serves as the sole interface for this interpretation.
-A basic tree gets defined (as a dictionary of dictionaries) by this function where the output exposures are identified along with all the names of the input exposures.
+A basic tree is created (as a dictionary of dictionaries) by this function where the output exposures are identified along with all the names of the input exposures.
 This tree then serves as the basis for organizing the rest of the SVM processing.

 In addition to defining what output products need to be generated, all the SVM products names are defined using the :ref:`svm_naming_convention`.
-This insures that all the output products have filenames which are not only unique but also understandable (if a bit long) that are easily grouped on disk.
+This insures that all the output products have filenames which are not only unique, but also understandable (if a bit long) that are easily grouped on disk.